python/devguide/core-team/motivations.rst

-   As a core team member, she is primarily interested in helping to ensure Python's continued suitability for educational, testing and data analysis use cases, as well as in encouraging good architectural practices when assembling Python applications and test harnesses from open source components.
+   As a core team member, she is primarily interested in helping to ensure Python's continued suitability for educational, testing and data analysis use cases, as well as in encouraging good architectural practices when assembling Python applications and test harnesses from open-source components.

    Note: prior to August 2023, Alyssa used her birth name (Nick Coghlan).
 Some records (for example, mailing list archives, version control history) will still reference that name.